 Finding the Right Approach

-Whether an investment is meant for the short or long term can have a big impact on whether an investor chooses an active or passive investment strategy.
+Whether an investment is meant for the short or long term can significantly impact whether an investor chooses an active or passive investment strategy.

 Active Investing for Short Term Goals

-Active investing is a hands-on approach to investment and often goes with a short-term investment strategy.
+Active investing is a hands-on investment approach and often goes with a short-term investment strategy, like day trading.

-Active investing might mean hiring an investment manager who will handpick investments, buying and selling them in an attempt to beat the market.
+Active investing might mean hiring an investment manager who will handpick investments, buying and selling them in a short time frame to beat the market.
 Because of their active involvement, these managers often charge relatively high fees.

 Passive Investing for Long Term Holding

-Passive investing is a relatively hands-off strategy in which investors attempt to match the movement of a market index, often by using mutual funds, exchange-traded funds, or index funds.
+Passive investing is a relatively hands-off strategy in which investors attempt to match the movement of a market index, often by using mutual funds, ETFs, or index funds.

 For example, some funds might track the S&P 500, owning all of the companies tracked by that index at the same proportion and percentages they make up there.

 Passive investments are not necessarily trying to capitalize on short-term movements in the market.
-Rather they are trying to track the market over the long-run.
+Instead, they are trying to track the market over the long run.
 Passive investment strategies often come with low or no fees.

-Any index is likely to experience ups and down.
+Any index is likely to experience ups and downs.
 Investors taking a long-term approach may have time to ride out rocky patches.

 Holding Short-Term vs Long-Term Investments

 Investment time horizon can also play an important role in where an investor holds their investments.
-Short-term investments such as CDs and high-yield bank accounts can typically be opened at an investor’s bank.
+Invests can open short-term investments such as CDs and high-yield savings accounts with a bank.

-To invest in securities, short-term investors will need to open a brokerage account.
-Investors can place orders to buy and sell stocks and bonds through a broker, online or by phone.
+Short-term investors will need to open a brokerage account to trade stocks and other securities.
+Investors can place orders to buy and sell stocks and bonds online or by phone through a broker.

 Brokerage accounts are taxable, meaning that any gains an investor makes are subject to capital gains taxes.
 Investors can sell securities and withdraw their funds at any time.